-In July 2021, the Company entered into a Cooperative Research and Development Agreement, or the CRADA, with the U.S. Department of Health and Human Services, as represented by the Eunice Kennedy Shriver National Institute of Child Health and Human Development, or NICHD, for the conduct of a multi-center, non-comparative, pivotal Phase 3 clinical study of Ovaprene, or the Ovaprene Phase 3.
+In July 2021, the Company entered into a Cooperative Research and Development Agreement, or the CRADA, with the U.S. Department of Health and Human Services, as represented by the Eunice Kennedy Shriver National Institute of Child Health and Human Development, or NICHD, for the conduct of a multi-center, noncomparative, pivotal Phase 3 clinical study of Ovaprene, or the Ovaprene Phase 3.
 The Ovaprene Phase 3 will be conducted within NICHD's Contraceptive Clinical Trial Network with NICHD's contract research organization providing clinical coordination and data collection and management services for the Ovaprene Phase 3.
 The Company and NICHD will each provide medical oversight and final data review and analysis for the Ovaprene Phase 3 and will work together to prepare the final report of the results of the Ovaprene Phase 3.
 The Company is responsible for providing clinical supplies of Ovaprene, coordinating interactions with the FDA, preparing and submitting supportive regulatory documentation, and providing a total of \$5.5 million in payments to NICHD to be applied toward the costs of conducting the Ovaprene Phase 3.
-NICHD will be responsible for the other costs related to the conduct of the Ovaprene Phase 3.
-In accordance with the payment schedule under the CRADA, the Company made aggregate payments of \$1.5 million to NICHD in 2021 and a payment of \$3.5 million to NICHD in 2022.
-The Company's remaining obligation under the CRADA at December 31, 2022 is \$0.5 million.
+NICHD is responsible for the other costs related to the conduct of the Ovaprene Phase 3.
+In accordance with the payment schedule under the CRADA, the Company has made aggregate payments of \$5.0 million to NICHD, \$3.5 million of which was paid in 2022.
+The Company's remaining obligation under the CRADA at December 31, 2023 is \$0.5 million.